ahmadrazacdx/neuro-scope/README.md

 ---

-*NeuroScope is built with modern Python best practices and inspired by the educational philosophy of making neural networks transparent, understandable, and accessible to learners and researchers worldwide.*
+*"NeuroScope is built with modern Python best practices and inspired by the educational philosophy of making neural networks transparent, understandable, and accessible to learners and researchers worldwide."*

 ## Contributing